PLANT CELL ATLAS

 • Full funding for registration fees.

-• Full funding for travel and accommodations (included in GRC registration fee).
+• Full funding for travel and accommodations.

 • Administrative assistance in making arrangements for travel and accommodation (if needed).

-• Introduction to PCA members and activities, before and during the conference.
+• Introduction to PCA members and activities, before and during, the conference.

 Eligibility